llooker/powered_by_modules/Use Cases/Javascript Events.md

 ### Dynamically generate iFrame Height

-Setting fixed length iframes can lead to multiple scrollbars.
+Setting fixed length iframe heights can lead to multiple scrollbars in the same window.
 Broadcast and update your iFrame height to allow for flexible length embedded content.

 ```
 window.addEventListener('message', function (event) {